Admission to the bachelor Archaeology track Heritage and Society.

 Participation in class discussions (10%);

-Preparation and reflection reports (individual assignment on the basis of a format (40%);
+Answering questions relating to policy documents and preparing a reflection document (individual assignment on the basis of a format (together 40%);

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in MyTimetable.